 - El Paso Energy Corporation in administrative litigation before the Federal Energy Regulatory Commission.

-Mr. Lyons was selected for inclusion in the 2009 and 2010 editions of The Legal 500 United States.
+Mr. Lyons has been selected for inclusion in The Legal 500 United States.

 J.D., American University Washington College of Law, 1994